libhide/book-notes/pragmatic-thinking-and-learning.md

 5. Keep practicing in order to remain expert.
 6. Avoid formal methods if you need creativity, intuition, or inventiveness.
 7. Learn the skill of learning.
+8. Capture all ideas to get more of them.
+9. Learn by synthesis as well as by analysis (ie. Learn by doing).
+10. Strive for good design; it really works better.
+11. Rewire your brain with belief and constant practice.

 ### Chapter 1: Introduction